Report on New Georgia at 8.9°S (Solomon Islands) — September 1992

 A bathymetric survey in the vicinity of Kavachi volcano was carried out on 11 August by the HMNZS Tui.
 The ship made three parallel transits, ~1,200 m apart, over the summit of the unnamed seamount ~7 km NW of Kavachi.
 The summit is mostly flat, with a depth of at least 130 m found on each pass.
 The transit farthest NE showed a shallow and a deep crater on the tracing of the 12 kHz echo sounder.
 The 44-kHz echo sounder showed two small plumes rising to mid-water depth on either side of the smaller crater.

 Geological Summary.
-A seamount was mapped during a 1979 cruise about 9 km NE of Kavachi (Okugrin, 1985) that appeared to have been recently active; porphyritic and aphyric andesitic rocks were dredged from that location.
+An unnamed seamount was mapped during a 1979 cruise about 9 km NE of Kavachi (Okugrin, 1985), near the SE end of the New Georgia Islands at about 8.9°S. The seamount appeared to have been recently active, with porphyritic and aphyric andesitic rocks dredged from that location.
 Another seamount 7 km NW of Kavachi was capped by corals, and a small peak was noted on the SW flank of the seamount (see map after Okugrin, 1985, in Exon and Johnson, 1986).

 Information Contacts: L. Hall, Defence Scientific Establishment, and Lt.
 Cdr.
 G. Craig, HMNZSTui, Auckland Naval Base, New Zealand.